TNTCreep/OpenTismTech1/MotionSensor/README.md

 Once OpenOS is installed paste your version into your pc (middle click) and once it is installed edit it by tpying "edit MotionSens" and look for the webhook url part and paste ur webhook url

 V1 -  pastebin get JRSu4buv MotionSens

+# Common issues

+there is a error where it says something about a motion sensor not being found or something this is because ur motion sensor is not connected to ur monitor via a cable so connect it to the monitor not the pc